Old Salem Visitors Center, 900 Old Salem Road

 The Timothy Vogler Gunsmith Shop demonstrates the fine artistry of Gunsmithing, including a working forge for metal work, woodworking, and tooling.
 It interprets the important trade of Gunsmithing as it was practiced by several individuals in Salem.

 After being used by Timothy Vogler as a shop until the 1890s, while living in his neighboring house, this building had been enlarged and modified for use as a residence.
 This free-standing trade shop was restored and returned to its original size and appearance.

 Salem Tavern Museum, 812 South Main Street

 The Tavern was an important facility for the town of Salem.
-Leaders decided to place the Tavern on the outskirts of town to avoid the influence of “strangers” on the town as much as possible; however a tavern was necessary for the town to prosper.
-Food & lodging were needed for the customers Salem leaders hoped to bring in for their store and for their craftsmen.
+Leaders decided to place the Tavern on the outskirts of town to avoid the influence of “strangers” on the town as much as possible; however, a tavern was necessary for the town to prosper.
+Food and lodging were needed for the customers that Salem leaders hoped to bring in for their stores and craftsmen.

 The Tavern was owned and operated by the Moravian Church who selected a married couple to run the facility.
 It was important that the couple could run a successful business as well as set a good example of the Moravian community.
 In addition to the couple, the Tavern required several workers.
 A hostler and female workers were usually part of the workforce.
 An enslaved African American family also lived and worked in the Tavern in 1791.